Then Zophar the Naamathite answered and said:

 Through the Bible: Job 10-13

 We often hear about “the patience of Job,” But this morning I was convicted about the impatience of Zophar, one of Job’s friends.

 As I read Zophar’s response to Job’s third cycle of complaints, I noticed that Job’s friends seem to be getting more and more impatient and aggravated with him the more he complains.

-I have an ugly truth to admit as a pastor: I’m not nearly as nice as you think I am.
+I have an ugly truth to admit as a pastor: I’m not nearly as nice as members of my church think I am.
 I start off full of compassion and concern for someone.
 I listen well.
 I pray fervently.
 But as time goes on and the situation doesn’t improve (or gets worse) my compassion can turn to aggravation.

 Maybe its a reaction against feeling helpless.
 Nobody wants to feel like they can’t solve a problem.
 The helplessness first wearies, then irritates, then repels.
-Caregivers become callous.
-I’ll start going to a different door at the end of the service if I know “that guy” exits on the other side of the building.
+So we begin going out of our way to avoid certain people.
+We find ourselves actually feeling angry at them for not getting better.
+We want to give comfort, but it’s uncomfortable.

-How did you do it, Lord?
-How do you patiently hear the prayers of everyone in the world, when I lose patience with the prayers of one congregation?
+How do you do it, Lord?
+How do you patiently hear the prayers of everyone in the world, when I can’t even pray consistently for one person?
 I want to be more like you, and less like Zophar.

 If there is one prayer to pray over your pastor, pray that his heart stays tender toward those who are suffering without relief.
 Pray that as the Lord renews His mercies to us every morning, our mercy toward others would be renewed.